Meet our staff

 Raymond O. Caldwell

-Raymond is a resident-director and full-time lecturer in the Department of Theatre Arts at Howard University.
+Raymond (he/him) started as Producing Artistic Director of Theater Alliance in January 2019.
+He is a resident-director and lecturer in the Department of Theatre Arts at Howard University.
 His directorial work at Howard includes Breath Boom, I Too Sing America, Fabulation, Anything Goes, Trojan Women, The Children’s Hour, and most recently A Midsummer Night’s Dream.
 He holds an MFA in acting with a focus in community outreach and developing new work from The Ohio State University and a BFA in acting from the University of Florida.
 In 2009 he was the recipient of the Arena Stage Allen Lee Hughes Fellowship, after which he joined Arena’s staff for six consecutive seasons.
-A DC-based director, he most recently directed All the Way Live!, a co-production with B-Fly Entertainment and the John F. Kennedy Center for the Performing Arts.
+A DC-based director, he most recently directed Notes on Notes of A Native Son at Mosiac Theater Company, The Frederick Douglass Project at Solas Nua that received the 2019 Helen Hayes Award for Outstanding Ensemble, and All the Way Live!, a co-production with B-Fly Entertainment and the John F. Kennedy Center for the Performing Arts.
 Raymond has toured nationally and internationally as a performer and directed/developed work throughout the United States, India, Ukraine, Greece, Germany, and the UK.

-Jen is a recent addition to the Theater Alliance team, but has been working with arts organizations for nearly a decade.
+Jen (she/her) has been working with arts organizations for nearly a decade.
 She has developed strategic fundraising and communications materials for organizations including Studio Theatre, TheatreWashington, The Actors Fund, MPR/American Public Media, and more.
 A creative writer as well as an arts administrator, Jen’s plays have been produced by Capital Repertory Theatre (NY), Creative Cauldron (VA), Stay Awake Theatre (NY), and Federal Theatre Project (DC).
 Her short play Glass Bottles was included in Theater Alliance’s Planet Earth Arts New Play Festival in 2017.
-Jen holds an MFA from George Mason University, and is the recipient of individual artist fellowships from the DC Commission on the Arts and Humanities, as well as a Fulbright to the Slovak Republic.
+Jen holds an MFA from George Mason University and Executive Certificate in Arts & Culture Strategy from UPenn.
+She is the recipient of individual artist fellowships from the DC Commission on the Arts and Humanities, as well as a Fulbright to the Slovak Republic, and is pleased to be a Seeding Disruption Fellow in 2020.

 Meet our collaborators